swiftcsv/SwiftCSV/README.md

 csv.columns?[0].rows    //=> ["Alice", "Bob"]
 ```

-To speed things up, skip populating by-column access completely by passing `loadColums: false`.
+To speed things up, skip populating by-column access completely by passing `loadColumns: false`.
 This will prevent the columnar data from being populated.
 For large data sets, this saves a lot of iterations (at quadratic runtime).

 ```swift
 let csv = EnumeratedCSV(string: "id,name,age\n1,Alice,18\n2,Bob,19", loadColumns: false)